1600 Ninth Street

 - DD-CNC** Developmentally Disabled-Continuous Nursing Care

-*Development of this facility type is not described in this packet, as it has not been identified as a need since regional centers began developing facilities of 15 beds or less.
+*Development of this facility type is not described, as it has not been identified as a need since regional centers began developing facilities of 15 beds or less.

-**Development of this facility type is not described in this packet as it is a waiver program and limited to selected participants as determined by the Department of Health Care Services, in collaboration with the regional center.
+**Development of this facility type is not described as it is a waiver program and limited to selected participants as determined by the Department of Health Care Services, in collaboration with the regional center.

-Opening a small community based health facility for the developmentally disabled is a complicated process.
+Opening a small community based health facility for persons with a developmental disability is a complicated process.
 Every prospective provider must work with multiple agencies during the facility development process.

 The California Health and Safety Code, Section 1275.3, requires that a facility program plan be submitted to the Department of Developmental Services for review and approval prior to the California Department of Public Health issuing a license to operate.